gillesdemey/dag/README.md

 ## API

-Soon-ish, check out the TypeScript source in the mean time :-)
+Soon-ish, check out the TypeScript source in the meantime :-)

+## Acknowledgements

+This project started as a fork of [https://github.com/dagrejs/graphlib](https://github.com/dagrejs/graphlib).

+The API is inspired by it but is not aiming to be backwards compatible with it.